 Sure, it seems a little childish to hang at the aquarium, but Camden’s Adventure Aquarium features a huge tunnel where sharks swim around you (trippy), friendly hippos (cute), and stingray petting (wild).
 So, yeah, you might be some of the oldest child-less people there, but it’ll be worth it.
 Required advanced ticket purchasing only adds to the sexiness.

-Hosted in Bucks County on weekends, this outdoor flea market is awesome for scoring eclectic trinkets and Philly-specific finds.
+Hosted in Chester County on weekends through April, this indoor-outdoor flea market is awesome for scoring eclectic trinkets and Philly-specific finds.
 Grab a morning coffee and head there early when the pickings are best.
 Bring cash, weave your way through tons of vendors, and impress your date with your haggling skills.
 Masks and social distancing are required.